-Players emphasized the similarities between what happened during the role play and their real behavior in terms of mutual help and hiring labor for specific tasks such as land preparation, rice transplanting and harvest.
+Players emphasized the similarities between what happened during the roleplay and their real behavior in terms of mutual help and hiring labor for specific tasks such as land preparation, rice transplanting and harvest.

-Then, the discussion came to the livestock management problems that the players faced during the role play.
+Then, the discussion came to the livestock management problems that the players faced during the role-play.

-Players agreed that buffalo accumulation patterns during the game were similar to reality and that current livestock management systems were causing problems.
-Buffaloes and to a lesser extent cows were relying on shrinking fodder resources.
-This tended to limit livestock development and put pressure on the environment (direct damage to crops and forests, poor forest regeneration, etc.).
-On the other hand, players stated that livestock herds in the village were relatively small (from 5 to 10 head per household), and therefore did not yet cause extensive damage.
-Further, livestock herds served as an essential money saving system for many households.
+Players agreed that buffalo accumulation patterns during the game were similar to reality and that current livestock management systems are causing problems.
+Buffaloes and to a lesser extent cows are relying on shrinking fodder resources.
+This tends to limit livestock development and put pressure on the environment (direct damage to crops and forests, poor forest regeneration, etc.).
+On the other hand, players stated that livestock herds in the village are relatively small (from 5 to 10 head per household), and therefore do not yet cause extensive damage.
+Further, livestock herds serve as an essential money saving system for many households.
 They sell buffalo whenever they want to invest in house building, wedding, funeral ceremonies, or even to send their children to school.

-In reality they also had two common pasture areas that were established in 1992, after the first round of forestland allocation.
+In reality they also have two common pasture areas that were established in 1992, after the first round of forestland allocation.
 But with the increasing number of animals relying on the same resources, the mortality rate of young buffalo is increasing during the winter season.
-Thus, they explained, during the role play they felt the need to have common regulations imposed by a higher management level.
-That was why they proposed to elect a village head.
-They felt that the village head played a key role in designing and implementing new rules.
-A person who failed in this crucial aspect of his or her function would not be reelected.
-They pointed out that the real problem lie in the coordination between households for livestock management.
+Thus, they explained, during the role-play they felt the need to have common regulations imposed by a higher management level.
+That is why they proposed to elect a village head.
+They felt that the village head plays a key role in designing and implementing new rules.
+A person who failed in this crucial aspect of his or her function would not be re-elected.
+They pointed out that the real problem lies in the coordination between households for livestock management.

-They knew about ongoing research on improved fodder and cover crop systems conducted by the SAM Program within their commune (Husson et al. 2000).
+They knew about on-going research on improved fodder and cover crop systems conducted by the SAM Program within their commune (Husson et al., 2000).
 But they wondered how they could coordinate among themselves to allocate their labor to common tasks, given that each family has a different number of buffaloes.
-At the end of the discussion, the "virtual village headman" said that they could gain good awareness about the problem through the role play.
-But they would need more consultation among themselves and with the village advisory committee on what policy to develop to adapt technical innovations to the villagers' perspective.
+At the end of the discussion, the "virtual village headman" said that they could gain good awareness about the problem through the role-play.
+But they would need more consultation among themselves and with the village advisory committee before reaching a consensus about the policy to be developed to adapt the technical innovations proposed by the program to the villagers' perspective.